 As in Kafka, ZooKeeper needs a proper configuration of connection encryption (SSL — including keystore configuration on JVM level), authentication (SASL) and authorization (ACL).

 ZooKeeper is harder to configure and maintain properly, since stability problems of particular instance chosen as Quorum Leader, lead to another election.
 The election process is fully automatic, however until the new Leader is chosen, ZooKeeper suspends its service discovery functionality.

 Of course, a single failure such as a manual service start is absolutely not a problem.
 However, if many instances have random problems, or if your upgrade procedure instructs restarting all upgraded services at the same time, which is very common with most Puppet manifests for ZooKeeper, found on the Internet, then it can affect the stability of your whole network of services, not only the ZooKeeper quorum itself.

 As you can see, ensuring Hyperledger Fabric security is not an easy task.
 In fact, it’s one of the hardest tasks in my almost four-year career at Espeo Software and over 20 years in IT overall.

-There are lots of complex software running on different application stacks which use lots of data.
+There are lots of complex software running on different application stacks that use lots of data.
 All components are using service discovery instead of static configuration.
 Any infrastructure as code tool could easily manage it.
 Instead of this, you have a living, breathing, fragile service network.
 You also need a trained team that really understands the impact of their actions.

-Having such people onboard is something that distinguishes companies that think seriously about their blockchain business from ones that only want to sell the buzzword and run.
+Having such people on board is something that distinguishes companies that think seriously about their blockchain business from ones that only want to sell the buzzword and run.